ZeenatLawal/Bookstore-React-Redux/README.md

 # Bookstore-React-Redux
-> A basic website that allows you to display a list of books, add a book and remove a selected book.
+> A basic website that allows you to display a list of books, add a book and remove a selected book, using the Bookstore API.

 ![screenshot](./bookstore.png)